Eric-Ward475/Class-Notes/README.md

 - Add notes for classes I am not in (Relies on other people sending notes to upload, or me independently taking the course)

 ### Upcoming additions
+- Biology H Chapter 3
-- English 1H The Gift of the Magi
+- English 1H "The Gift of the Magi"
+- English 1H "American History"
 - English 1H Subject complements
+- English 1H Kindred
+- Geometry H Transformations
+- Geometry H Chapter 3
-- Geometry H update (transformations chapter)
+- Geometry H Start Chapter 4
 ### Change log
 **8/21/25**:
 - Creation of repo